paigeweber13/fine-hardware-visualization/README.md

 # Usage Notes
  - Region names must not have spaces
- - Chapter 19 of volume 3 of the Intel software developer's manual (page 3605 in the combined digital version) has hardware counter names
+ - Chapter 19 of volume 3 of the Intel software developer's manual (page 3605 in the combined digital version) has hardware counter names.
+This is useful if you want to create custom performance groups

 # Goals:
 "I think we have a shot at doing something other people don't do" - Dr. Saule.

 So far it seems that nothing is designed to automatically identify and visualize the architecture by socket and within the core.
-Additionally, most of these tools are not easy to use.
+Additionally, most performance monitoring tools are not easy to use.

 We want people new to HPC to be able to
  - understand how their code maps to their architecture
  - give suggestions on how to improve their application

-Additionally, we hope to apply this to graph problems: kernels in graph problems tend to change behavior throughout execution
+We want all programmers to
+ - visualize hardware usage automatically, without requiring the software to have prior knowledge of hardware
+ - be able to understand complex, multi-stage applications in relation to hardware.
+For example:
+   - kernels written for graph problems often change behavior part way through execution.
+The computational requirements and bottlenecks shift.
+   - in image processing, there is frequently a mix of storage-intensive, memory-intensive, and cpu-intensive computation.

 # Architecture of Program
  - [ ] Identify hardware architecture